-that there is one God, eternally existent in three Persons; God the Father, God the Son, and God the Holy Spirit.
+There is one God, eternally existent in three Persons; God the Father, God the Son, and God the Holy Spirit.
 We refer to God’s Triune nature as the Trinity.

-the Triune God we serve is perfectly holy, righteous, just, good, loving and full of mercy.
+The triune God we serve is perfectly holy, righteous, just, good, loving and full of mercy.
 Out of nothing God created the heavens and earth, and everything in them, in the space of six normal days, and all very good.
 God is the Creator, and continues to sustain and govern everything which He created.

-that salvation is all of grace through faith alone, and that faith without works is dead.
+Our salvation is all of grace through faith alone, and that faith without works is dead.

 three forms of unity

-The “Three Forms of Unity” is a collective name for the ‘Belgic’ Confession of Faith, the Canons of Dort, and the Heidelberg Catechism, which are accepted as official statements of doctrine by many of the Reformed churches, including the URCNA.
+The “Three Forms of Unity” is a collective name for the Belgic Confession of Faith, the Canons of Dort, and the Heidelberg Catechism, which are accepted as official statements of doctrine by many of the Reformed churches, including the URCNA.